mariocpinto/0003_MOOC_The_Data_Scientists_Toolbox/Course_Completion.md

 ## Course Completion Records

-This my course completion records for the course "[The Data Scientists Toolbox](https://www.coursera.org/learn/data-scientists-tools)":
+This is my course completion record for the course "[The Data Scientists Toolbox](https://www.coursera.org/learn/data-scientists-tools)":

 ## Assignment Completion: